Prison violence: Causes of violence

-The perpetrators of violent attacks are convicted criminals, some of whom are in prison for committing crimes that left multiple people severely injured, so violence is in many of these individual’s nature.
-These people, “…settle disputes and seek power in the way they are accustomed- through violence”.
-This natural tendency to commit violence is undoubtedly a huge factor that goes into why prison violence occurs, but the physical design of the prison can serve as another factor.
+The perpetrators of violent attacks are convicted criminals, some of whom are in prison for committing crimes that have left multiple people severely injured or dead.
+As such, many of these individuals are accustomed to using violence.
+Inmates may settle disputes and seek power by physically harming or threatening other inmates.
+An environment where violence is already preexisting and widely prevalent is undoubtedly a considerable factor as to why prison violence occurs, but the physical design of the prison can also positively or negatively affect this issue.
 A prison can either have indirect or direct supervision.
-Both types of supervision have their strengths, but also detrimental weaknesses.
+Both types of supervision have strengths and weaknesses.

 Indirect supervision

 Indirect supervision is when a correctional officer is placed in an enclosed booth and must constantly watch over the inmates through a bird’s eye view.
 The physical interactions that officers have with the inmates is minimal, for most of the communication comes through an intercom system.
 Inmates are placed in their own cells and officers have physical barriers to ensure their own safety.
 When havoc is wreaked, a call for a response team is placed over the intercom.
 This type of supervision is strong, but has some drawbacks, such as the creation of blind spots.
 These are created through indirect supervision because the guards standing watch can have objects blocking tiny spots or they may just not be looking in the right direction at the right time.
 Indirect supervision is an impersonal and more distant form of supervision that helps with officer safety, but leaves blind spots for “…inmates to conceal illicit activity from security staff”.